Honda Capa

-The Honda Capa, short for "capacity", is a tall wagon produced by Honda between 1998 and 2002 for the Japanese market.
+The Honda Capa (short for "capacity") is a small car which was produced by Honda between 1998 and 2002 for the Japanese market.
+It is a tall five-door wagon with a front-mounted engine and either front-wheel drive or four-wheel drive.
 It was introduced at the 1997 Tokyo Motor Show as the concept car "J-MW."
-It went on sale on April 24, 1998, with Honda series codes GA4 and GA6.
-On September 16, 1999 a four-wheel drive version of the Capa was released, using Honda's Full-Time 4wd system.
+It went on sale on April 24, 1998, with Honda series code GA4.
+On September 16, 1999 a four-wheel drive version of the Capa was released, using Honda's Full-Time 4WD system and with the GA6 model code.
 Brake Assist was offered as standard equipment.
-Due to disappointing sales the Capa nameplate was discontinued in 2002.
+Sales were disappointing and the Capa nameplate was discontinued in 2002.
 It was available in Japan through the Honda Primo and Honda Verno dealerships.

 General information

 The Honda Capa was developed on the Honda Logo platform and is the first generation of the J Mover series.
 Its concept was based on a 'Small is Smart' way of thinking.
 Ease of use in everyday life, compactness, lightness and friendliness to the environment were some of the criteria built into the design.
 The proposal was that the Capa was to be 'joyful' however this translates better as 'fun'.
 It was one class larger than the kei-sized Honda Life, but smaller than the compact sized, Honda CR-V which based on the Honda Civic platform, and reflected the growing popularity of MPV/SUV/minivan vehicles.

-The Honda Capa was designed with the intention of creating a car that was to be the best size for town driving.
-A car that could seat your family, with ample height for headroom and plenty of legroom considering its compact nature.
-To achieve this feat, Honda design the chassis based on a 'dual deck package.'
+While a well-though out design, it arrived after the Nissan Cube, which was typically proced about 10 percent below the Capa, and this made for low sales.
+In production for just shy of four years, the total number of Capas produced came to 110,312 (the competing Cube reached this number in the first eleven months of sales).
+This was far short of the original target sales of 72,000 car per year.

+The Honda Capa was designed to offer ample headroom and legroom, thanks to a 'dual deck package' chassis design.
+This uses a double floor, with all mechanical items occupying the space beneath a flat floor for the passenger area, which also made for higher safety in a collision.
 The Honda Capa was equipped with a 1.5-litre, single-overhead-cam, four-valve inline four-cylinder D15B engine.
 It was initially offered only with Honda's Multimatic continuously variable transmission (CVT), but following an update, a regular four-speed automatic transmission option was introduced as a lower cost option on front-wheel-drive versions.

+Interior

+The interior design incorporated a grey colour scheme, with seat and door armrest upholstery available in blue or beige tones.
+The C grade featured jersey fabric, while the D grade used double russell fabric.
+Climate control was standard, offering an automatic air conditioner for the D grade and a manual one for the C grade.
+Honda also offered a Utility Kit; this included an under-seat storage drawer and a front passenger seat which folded fully forward to help transport long objects.